AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/locate-elements.md

 ```csharp
 var textField = App.ElementCreateService.CreateByIdContaining<TextField>("edit");
 ```
 Sometimes, the elements you need to perform operations on are not in the visible part of the screen.
 In order Appium to be able to locate them, you need to scroll to them first.
 To do so for Android, you need to use complex **AndroidUIAutomator** expressions.
-To save you lots of trouble and complex code, most of Bellatrix locators contains the scroll logic built-in.
+To save you lots of trouble and complex code, most of BELLATRIX locators contains the scroll logic built-in.
 The below element is initially not visible on the screen.
-Bellatrix automatically scrolls down till the element is visible and then searches for it.
+BELLATRIX automatically scrolls down till the element is visible and then searches for it.

 Available Create Methods
 ------------------------
-Bellatrix extends the vanilla WebDriver selectors and give you additional ones.
+BELLATRIX extends the vanilla WebDriver selectors and give you additional ones.
 ### CreateById ###
 ```csharp
 App.ElementCreateService.CreateById<Button>("myId");